easybuilders/easybuild/docs/Hooks.rst

         self.cfg['patches'].append('example.patch')

-The problem here is that the value obtained via ``self.cfg['patches']`` is not a reference to the actual easyconfig parameter value, but a reference to a temporary copy thereof;
+The problem here is that the value obtained via ``self.cfg['patches']`` is not a reference to the actual easyconfig parameter value but a reference to a temporary copy thereof;
-hence, any updates on the copy are effectively lost immediately.
+hence any updates on the copy are effectively lost immediately.

 To achieve the intended effect, you can either: